top of page

 WHO IS WELCOME HERE?

-Queer Body Pilates centers queer and trans folx.
-However, you don't need to claim these identities to attend QBP classes (exception: Tuesday evening LGBTQ+ Group Pilates).
-I am also comfortable and experienced in teaching fat individuals, people over 70, blind and vision-impaired movers, Deaf and hard-of-hearing practitioners, and disabled and chronically ill folx.
-However, I don't claim expertise in working with any particular disabilities or diagnoses.
-I have personally found Pilates highly effective in reducing my own pain and a joyful, process-oriented, and potentially radical movement practice.
+I, Sofia, am also comfortable and experienced in teaching fat individuals, people over 70, teenagers, blind and vision-impaired movers, people with neurological conditions, those navigating cancer, pre- and post-op, prenatal and postnatal, and disabled and chronically ill folx.
+I have personally found Pilates highly effective in reducing my own pain and a joyful, process-oriented, and potentially radical movement practice for embodied healing.

-And no experience is required; I love when I get to facilitate someone's first Pilates class.
+No experience is required unless noted; I love when I get to facilitate someone's first Pilates class.
 QBP welcomes those who haven't felt safe attending Pilates classes in the past.
 Don't hesitate to contact me with your access needs.

 WHAT'S THE DEAL WITH THE SLIDING SCALE?